cclay6/Dropout-Layer-Research/README.md

 Files:
 - Dropout_Layer_Research.ipynb

-Dataset: Cat and dog images are from Asirra data set (source: https://www.kaggle.com/c/dogs-vs-cats/data).
+Dataset: Cat and dog images are from Asirra dataset (source: https://www.kaggle.com/c/dogs-vs-cats/data).
 The dataset dogvscat is split into training, testing, and validation datasets, and the images are labeled as cat or dog.

 Developer: cclay6